connor-c19/PY4E/Chapter_2/notes.md

 - Python doesn't hate you if this happens, it just means the interpreter cannot understand what you wanted to say

-# What do we say?
+# What Do We Say?
 (How do we start coding in Python?)

 ## Reserved Words